azavgo/uuidv4/README.md

         Ok(())
     }
 ```
-4. User interface functionality to run the program from the terminal:
+4. User interface functionality to use the uuidv4 library in the terminal.
+This example program is compiled as uuidv4bin:
 ```Rust
     use uuidv4::*;